Thursday, February 17, 2011

 Click here to find out what fire alarm equipment is required for Group H Occupancy.

-Institutional Group I Occupancy: Uses intended in which people are cared for or live in a supervised environment, having physical limitations because of health or age are harbored for medical treatment or other care or treatment or in which the liberty of the occupants is restricted.
+Uses intended in which people are cared for or live in a supervised environment, having physical limitations because of health or age are harbored for medical treatment or other care or treatment or in which the liberty of the occupants is restricted.
 Group I is divided into four sub groups.

 Group I-2: Used for medical, surgical, psychiatric, nursing or custodial care on a 24 hour basis of more than 5 persons who are not capable of self-preservation.
-Less than five people shall be considered a Group R-3.

 Group I-3: Is inhabited by more than five persons who are under restraint or security and is occupied by persons who are generally incapable of self-preservation due to security measures not under the occupant's control.

 Group I-4: Includes buildings or structures occupied by more than 5 persons of any age who receive custodial care for fewer than 24 hours per day by persons other than parents or guardians.
 (Adult Day Care or Child Day Care).
+This group shall include but is not limited to the following: adult day care, and child day care.

 Click here to find out what fire alarm equipment is required for Group I Occupancy.